 The Industrial Practice Internship

 An industrial practice internship is a requirement of the BID program unless you complete the co-operative option.
-Students can satisfy this requirement with a minimum 12 week work experience related to industrial design, to be found on their own initiative and confirmed with the faculty member involved, followed by registration in the Internship Field Report course IDES 4400.
+Students can satisfy this requirement with a minimum 12 week work experience related to design, to be found on their own initiative and confirmed with the faculty member involved, followed by registration in the Internship Field Report course IDES 4400.

 Note: One successfully completed industrial design co-op work term completed between third and fourth year is equivalent to IDES 4400.